 - A poorly lit warehouse that holds heavy stock

-It’s also important to think about staff who might be affected by hazards that develop after a long period of time.
-This could be employees who use certain equipment for extensive periods during the day, or those regularly exposed to noisy machinery or harmful substances.
+Are there any employees who might be affected by hazards that develop after a long period of time?
+This could be members of your team who use certain equipment for extensive periods during the day, or those regularly exposed to noisy machinery or harmful substances.

 Consider speaking to your staff to see what they think the hazards are in your company.
 As they are the ones working for you each day, they might notice hazards you haven’t.
 They could have some good ideas of how best to control the risks.
 You can also make sure they think what you plan to do will work and won’t present any further hazards.

-The next stage of carrying out a risk assessment is deciding on the level of risk of each hazard occurring.
-For instance, is the risk high, like someone falling on a very slippery floor.
-Or is it low, such as someone falling off a ladder up to a high shelf or piece of scaffolding.
+The next stage of carrying out a risk assessment is evaluating the risk of each hazard occurring.
+For instance, is the risk high, like someone falling on a very slippery floor, or is it low, such as someone falling off a ladder up to a high shelf or piece of scaffolding?

 The aim of doing this isn’t to eliminate all risks – it’s worth remembering that risks are part of everyday life.
 This is about knowing what the main risks are and what you need to do to manage them reasonably and practicably.

 When it comes to considering changes that might need to be made to prevent any risks, the work doesn’t need to be costly.
-Cheap changes can be quick and effective.
-For instance, using higher voltage light bulbs for a poorly lit warehouse, or fitting a guard to exposed dangerous machinery.
+Affordable changes can be quick and effective.
+For instance, you could use higher voltage light bulbs for a poorly lit warehouse or fit a guard to exposed dangerous machinery.